 Executive Search and Retained Firms

 CRM-first, always.
 Executive search is relationship-driven by definition.
-You're managing a small number of high-value candidates over long timelines - sometimes years before a placement happens.
-An ATS built for processing 500 applications per requisition adds friction to a workflow that's fundamentally about depth, not volume.
+High-value candidates over long timelines - sometimes years before a placement - define this work.
+An ATS built for processing 500 applications per requisition adds friction to a workflow that’s fundamentally about depth, not volume.
 Your CRM is where the business lives: tracking board relationships, managing confidential searches, and re-engaging candidates across different client mandates.

 High-Volume Hiring Teams